Hulk Hogan Returns To The WWE Hall Of Fame, Reinstated After 3 Year Suspension

 — WWE (@WWE) July 15, 2018

 Tonight’s event has been heavily promoted on the WWE Network and the lead up to the show has been hyped with a huge card set to take place.
-The main event for this evening’s pay-per-view rumble in advance of this year’s ‘SummerSlam’ features the “phenomenal” AJ Styles versus the man behind Rusev Day, Rusev himself.
-The crowd will be on their feet, however, if the ‘Real American’ icon, Hulk Hogan, hits the music and struts down that thrust towards the squared circle for the first time in years.
+The main event for this evening’s pay-per-view rumble in advance of this year’s SummerSlam features the “phenomenal” AJ Styles versus the man behind Rusev Day, Rusev himself.
+The crowd will be on their feet, however, if the “Real American” icon, Hulk Hogan, hits the music and struts down that thrust towards the squared circle for the first time in years.

 Other matches slated for tonight’s card in Pittsburgh include Dolph Ziggler vs. Seth Rollins for the Intercontinental Title via a 30-minute Iron Man match, A RAW Women’s Championship rematch between Nia Jax and “Little Miss” Alexa Bliss, and finally a much desired cage match between the “Monster Among Men” Braun Strowman vs. the eminently evil heel Kevin Owens.

-Hogan will re-join other sports entertainment luminaries such as The Ultimate Warrior, Andre the Giant, Stone Cold Steve Austin, The Rock, and even the 45th President of the United States Donald J. Trump in the hallowed halls of the WWE Hall of Fame.
+Hogan will re-join other sports entertainment luminaries such as The Ultimate Warrior, Andre the Giant, Stone Cold Steve Austin, and even the 45th President of the United States Donald J. Trump in the hallowed halls of the WWE Hall of Fame.